MikaelaKarstens/R-is-Hard/R-Tips-and-Tricks.md

 There are a ton of resources out there for teaching yourself **R**, so many in fact that it can be a bit intimidating.
 Here are some resources to get you started on answering your R-related questions:

-* [R-Bloggers](https://www.r-bloggers.com/): An aggregated collection of R-related blog content.
-This is a great source of information on a variety of R-related topics.
+* [R-Bloggers](https://www.r-bloggers.com/): An aggregated collection of **R**-related blog content.
+This is a great source of information on a variety of **R**-related topics.
 * [Quick-R](https://www.statmethods.net/): A great **R** introduction site that covers the basics with clear examples and tutorials.
 * [Stack Overflow](https://stackoverflow.com/): An online developer community where folks can post questions.
 Make sure to search to see if your question has already been answered before posting.
-* [CRAN](https://cran.r-project.org/): A collection of all the code and documentation for R software.
+* [CRAN](https://cran.r-project.org/): A collection of all the code and documentation for **R** software.
 If you want documentation, this is where to find it.
 * [CRAN: R Manual](https://cran.r-project.org/doc/manuals/R-intro.html): This is a massive manual for **R** that will cover most of what you need to know.
+* [The Art of Programming in R by Matloff](https://www.amazon.com/Art-Programming-Statistical-Software-Design/dp/1593273843/?tag=flowingdata): This is a good guide for learning how to program.
+* [Exploratory Data Analysis in R by Pearson](https://www.crcpress.com/Exploratory-Data-Analysis-Using-R/Pearson/p/book/9781138480605): This is a good book aimed towards new R users that introduces how to use R to conduct exploratory data analysis.